 Students will spend 4 semesters gaining hands-on experience.
 Students will get the opportunity to learn from certified athletic trainers and other health care professionals in a variety of settings such as:

 • High School

 • Professional Sport Teams

-* Students in the AT program must gain experience with sports that require protective equipment, such as a helmet and shoulder pads.
-Students gain this experience working with one of our local high school football or lacrosse teams, or with the Cyclones hockey team, or the Bengals football team.
+Students in the AT program will gain experience with sports that require protective equipment, such as a helmet and shoulder pads.
+Students gain this experience working with football, lacrosse, and/or hockey.

-* We make sure that every student gets a variety of experiences, including working with individual sport athletes, athletes that play on a team, patients of different sexes, non-sport patient patient populations (e.g., outpatient clinic, emergency room, primary care office, industrial, performing arts, military) and a variety of conditions other than orthopedics (e.g., primary care, internal medicine, dermatology).
+We make sure that every student gets a variety of experiences, including working with individual sport athletes, athletes that play on a team, patients of different sexes, non-sport patient patient populations (e.g., outpatient clinic, emergency room, primary care office, industrial, performing arts, military) and a variety of conditions other than orthopedics (e.g., primary care, internal medicine).

-* Each student will spend time observing and learning in a high school setting, a rehabilitation clinical setting and at a general medical practice.
-All students are required to gain exposure to various allied health professionals.
+All students will gain exposure to various allied health professionals.
 These individuals can include physicians, physician assistants, emergency medical technicians, nurses, emergency room personal, and physical therapists.